mitsuhiko/flask-oauth/docs/index.rst

 .. module:: flaskext.oauth

-Flask-OAuth is an extension to `Flask`_ that allows you to interact with remove `OAuth`_ enabled applications.
+Flask-OAuth is an extension to `Flask`_ that allows you to interact with remote `OAuth`_ enabled applications.
 Currently it only implements the consumer interface so you cannot expose your own API with OAuth.
 It depends on the `python-oauth2`_ module.
 You can install the requirements from PyPI with `easy_install` or `pip` or download them by hand.